 Salary and Benefits

-Competitive nonprofit salary based on experience and benefits including health, vision, dental retirement and vacation.
-Salary range $35,000-$40,000.
+Competitive nonprofit salary based on experience plus benefits including health, vision, dental, 401(k), paid sick days and paid vacation.

 Position is open until filled.
-Start Date, June 1, 2014.
-Please send a cover letter, resume, writing sample and list of three references via email to firstname.lastname@example.org.
+Target start date is July 14, 2014.
+Please send a cover letter, resume, and a short writing sample (field proposal, presentation, memo, etc.) and list of three references via email to firstname.lastname@example.org by Wednesday, June 25.
 If you have any questions, please contact Cynthia Davis at 402.438.8853.

 Nebraska Appleseed is an equal opportunity employer; people of color and individuals from diverse backgrounds are encouraged to apply.
 Nebraska Appleseed does not discriminate on the basis of race, color, national origin, ethnic background, religion, gender, sexual orientation, age, or handicap.